mmomtchev/velitherm/README.md

 ## Flight instruments

 I know that the surrounding air pressure is 821 hPa.
-How can I tell at what is my current altitude?
+How can I tell what is my current altitude?
 How can I tell what is my current flight level and how far I am from FL115?

 My local weather information provider tells me that the mean sea level pressure of the day at my location is 1017 hPa.
 How can I improve the accuracy of my height estimate?
 And if I know that the temperature at the ground is 23°C?
 How can I get an even better estimate?